Liesing: Geology

-Liesing contains three geological regions including parts of the Vienna Woods and the Vienna Basin.
-The steep slopes and bare rocks of the Northern Chalk Alps (Kalksteinwienerwald) are found in the southwest of the district and stretch north as far as the Dorother Wald and, in the east, reach as far as Antonshöhe hill.
+Liesing contains three geological regions, including parts of the Vienna Woods and the Vienna Basin.
+The steep slopes and bare rocks of the Northern Chalk Alps (Kalksteinwienerwald) are located in the southwest of the district and stretch north as far as the Dorother Wald, and in the east, they reach as far as Antonshöhe hill.
 The chalk zone in Liesing is divided into two sections.
 The Anhöhe of the Leopoldsdorfer Wald consists of Hauptdolomit, a type of rock formation that stretches in the direction of Kalksburg as far as the Himmelwiese.
 North of the dolomite zone, there is a wide band of Kieselkalk chalk.
 In the chalk region can be found the Antonshöhe, where radiolarit for flint cutting edges was mined in the Late Stone Age.
-North of the Kaltenleutgebner Straße along the edge of the valley can be found quarries delivering chalk, mergel, sandstone etc. for the building industry.
-To the north, are the soft hills of the Flyschzone (Sandstone Vienna Woods).
+North of the Kaltenleutgebner Straße, along the edge of the valley, can be found quarries delivering chalk, mergel, sandstone, etc. for the building industry.
+To the north are the soft hills of the Flyschzone (Sandstone Vienna Woods).
 During the formation of the alps, several layers of stone, sandstone, mergel and chalkmergel were deformed.
-The Laab und Kahlenberg "Decke" are relics of a sea that stretched from the edge of the alps to the Carpathian mountains during the Cretaceous Period and early Tertiary Period.
+The Laab und Kahlenberg "Decke" is a relic of a sea that stretched from the edge of the alps to the Carpathian Mountains during the Cretaceous Period and early Tertiary Period.
 At the final stage of the formation of the alps during the Miocene, the sea floor sank, leading to the formation of the Vienna Basin.
-Today this area lies mainly east of the edge of the woods.
-Gravel, sand and sandstone dominate this park of the district.
+Today, this area lies mainly east of the edge of the woods.
+Gravel, sand and sandstone dominate this part of the district.
 In Atzgersdorf, the "Atzgersdorfer Kalkstein" was quarried for centuries, out of which Sarmatium was produced.
 In the Liesing area, deposits of tegel were formed during the Miocene and Pliocene.